Nonsmooth optimal value and policy functions in mechanical systems subject to unilateral constraints: Introduction

-We begin in~\secref{sys} by modeling contact--rich robot dynamics using mechanical systems subject to unilateral constraints, and describe how nonsmoothness---discontintinuity or piecewise--differentiability---manifests in trajectory outcomes and (hence) trajectory costs.
+We begin in~\secref{sys} by modeling contact-rich robot dynamics using mechanical systems subject to unilateral constraints, and describe how nonsmoothness -- discontintinuity or piecewise-differentiability -- manifests in trajectory outcomes and (hence) trajectory costs.
 Then in~\secref{reg} we provide mathematical derivations that show nonsmoothness in trajectory outcomes and costs gives rise to nonsmoothness in optimal value and (hence) policy functions.
-Subsequently in~\secref{opt} we present numerical simulations that demonstrate discontinuous or merely piecewise--differentiable optimal value and policy functions in a mechanical system subject to unilateral constraints.
-Finally in~\secref{disc} we discuss the prevelance of nonsmoothness and how the lack of classical differentiability prevents gradient--based algorithms from converging to optimality.
+Subsequently in~\secref{opt} we present numerical simulations that demonstrate discontinuous or merely piecewise-differentiable optimal value and policy functions in a mechanical system subject to unilateral constraints.
+Finally in~\secref{disc} we discuss the prevalence of nonsmoothness in applications and how the lack of classical differentiability prevents gradient-based algorithms from converging to optimality.